imAkshitag/codtech-chat-backend/README.md

 This is a real-time chat application built with Node.js, Express, Socket.IO, and MongoDB.
 It features a modern, colorful, and responsive user interface.

+## Live Demo

+You can access a live demo of the application here: [https://codtech-chat-backend.onrender.com/login.html](https://codtech-chat-backend.onrender.com/login.html)

 ## Features

 *   **User Authentication:** Secure user registration and login.